-We may have difficulties integrating the operations of future acquired businesses, including the operations of NAKAN.
+We may have difficulties integrating the operations of future acquired businesses.

-If we are unable to integrate or to successfully manage the NAKAN operations or other businesses that we may acquire in the future, our business, financial condition and results of operations could be adversely affected.
-We may not be able to realize the operating efficiencies, synergies, cost savings or other benefits expected from the acquisition of NAKAN and other acquisitions for a number of reasons, including the following:
+If we are unable to integrate or to successfully manage businesses that we may acquire in the future, our business, financial condition and results of operations could be adversely affected.
+We may not be able to realize the operating efficiencies, synergies, cost savings or other benefits expected from acquisitions for a number of reasons, including the following: